 Shimane's oldest Zen temple

-Walk up a quiet lane and through a simple gate, and you come to the imposing but sedate grounds and buildings of Yomeiji Temple, one of the two greatest Soto Zen temples in Japan.
+Walk up a quiet lane and through a simple gate, and you come to the imposing but sedate grounds and buildings of Yomeiji Temple.

 The impressive main gate, striking bell tower, and thatched main hall set against the mountainside all hint at how the temple must have looked centuries ago, when hundreds of novice monks studied and worked there.
 The main hall looks more like a large farmhouse than a temple hall, a style quite rare in Japan now.